-She began her career in 1985 at Gruppo Editoriale Fabbri, taking part in an international development program, which in 1989 led her to Spain.
+She began her career in 1985 at Gruppo Editoriale Fabbri, taking part in an international development programme, which in 1989 led her to Spain.

-In 1998 she joined the Generali Group as Chief Executive Officer of Europ Assistance, with headquarters in Paris.
-Europ Assistance is a services company, including insurance, and is present in all the main countries of the world, a pioneer in its sector and a brand of great prestige.
+In 1998 she joined the Generali Group as Managing Director of Europ Assistance, with headquarters in Paris.
+Europ Assistance is a services company, including insurance, with a worldwide presence, and is a pioneer in its sector and a brand of great prestige.

-In 2001 she was appointed Chief Executive of Generali Spain, with offices in Madrid, where she remained until the end of 2008.
-Generali Spain is one of the principal insurance companies in that country; it was the result of a structured process of acquisitions by Generali of local companies and under her management the acquired companies were turned around, reorganized and integrated, making Generali one of the most important players in the market.
+In 2001 she was appointed Chief Executive Officer of Generali Spain, with offices in Madrid, where she remained until the end of 2008.
+Generali is one of Spain’s principal insurance companies; it was the result of a structured process of acquisitions of local companies by Generali and under her management the acquired companies were turned around, reorganised and integrated, making Generali one of the most important players in the market.

 She is also an independent board member of three important listed companies: Crédit Agricole S.A., Atlantia S.p.A. and Trevi Finanziaria Industriale S.p.A..

 In 2006 she received the “Targa all’Italianità” from the Comites di Madrid, reserved for Italians resident in Spain who have brought prestige to their own country.
-In 2014 she was recognized by the French Embassy in Rome and the French Chamber of Commerce as the economic figure of the year in the relationship between the two countries.
-In 2016 she received the title of “Chevalier dans l’ordre de la Légion d’Honneur”.
+In 2014 she was recognised by the French Embassy in Rome and the French Chamber of Commerce as the economic personality of the year in the relationship between the two countries.
+In 2016 she received the title of “Chevalier dans l’ordre de la Légion d’Honneur” from the French state.